Nathanael Jo

 me.png

-Hello!
-My name is Nathan and I’m a first year PhD student in Computer Science at MIT, where I’m fortunate to be advised by Manish Raghavan and Ashia Wilson.
+Hi!
+My name is Nathan and I’m a PhD student in Computer Science at MIT, where I’m fortunate to be advised by Manish Raghavan and Ashia Wilson.

 Previously, I was a research fellow at the Regulation, Evaluation, and Governance Lab (RegLab) at Stanford University advised by Dan Ho, and prior to that I was a researcher at the USC Center for AI in Society under Phebe Vayanos.
+My work involved conducting empirical research for AI governance and improving fairness in decision-making systems.
 I received my Master’s degree in Data Science and my Bachelor’s degree in Applied Mathematics from the University of Southern California in 2021.